gavdraper/gavdraper/README.md

 * 🎩 SRE
 * 🎩 Manager

-Getting on for 20 years in I still love what I do.
+Getting on for 20 years in the game and still loving it

 ## Get In Touch
 * Twitter [@gavdraper](http://twitter.com/gavdraper)